 - Irreversible damage to your facial nerve

-- Partial or complete blindness of the eye that won't close due to excessive dryness and scratching of the cornea, the clear protective covering of the eye
+- Partial or complete blindness of the eye that won't close due to excessive dryness and scratching of the clear protective covering of the eye (cornea)

 There's no specific test for Bell's palsy.
 Your doctor will look at your face and ask you to move your facial muscles by closing your eyes, lifting your brow, showing your teeth and frowning, among other movements.

 Other conditions — such as a stroke, infections, Lyme disease and tumors — can also cause facial muscle weakness, mimicking Bell's palsy.
-If it's not clear why you're having the symptoms you are, your doctor may recommend other tests, including:
+If the cause of your symptoms isn't clear, your doctor may recommend other tests, including:

 - Electromyography (EMG).
 This test can confirm the presence of nerve damage and determine its severity.
 An EMG measures the electrical activity of a muscle in response to stimulation and the nature and speed of the conduction of electrical impulses along a nerve.